Waterfront Commission of New York Harbor: Operations

+New Jersey Gov. Phil Murphy has argued that the agency, has outlived its usefulness, and that the New Jersey State Police will take over law enforcement operations at New Jersey ports.

+The Waterfront Police division only operated on property owned by the Waterfront Commission of New York Harbor in Lower Manhattan, Red Hook Brooklyn, Howland Hook Terminal in Staten Island.

-The Waterfront Commission of New York Harbor cooperates with various state, federal, and local law enforcement authorities in pursuing investigations into waterfront-related crimes.
+The Waterfront Commission of New York Harbor cooperated with other law enforcement authorities in pursuing investigations into waterfront-related crimes.

 Investigations

 The Waterfront Commission participated in the investigation of criminal activities by the leaders and members of the Gambino crime family and union leaders.
 Charges of racketeering conspiracy, extortion, theft of union benefits, mail fraud, false statements, loansharking, embezzlement of union funds, money laundering, and illegal gambling, dating back over three decades, were brought forth by the United States District Court for the Eastern District of New York in February 2008 against leaders of the Gambino crime family, their associates, and union officials.
-The Police Division utilizes numerous vehicles in its vehicle fleet, including marked police cars and trucks.

 Equipment

-WCPD uses marked police patrol cars (such as Ford Explorer), command centre vehicles and boats for water work.
+WCPD used marked police patrol cars (such as Ford Explorer), command center vehicles and boats for water work.

-Officers wear a darkblue NYC-style police uniform, with: